Steve-Fenton/TypeSpec/README.md

  - `summary` - test results
  - `error` - errors and missing steps
  - `information` - verbose information including parsed conditions
+ - `complete` - called at the end of the test

+There are two built-in test reporters available:

+ - TapReporter - produces TAP compliant output
+ - TestReporter - a basic test reporter class, outputs to HTML

 An example custom test reporter is shown below: